-Members of the Library faculty and Cooperative Extension faculty not holding appointments in a collegiate department may be considered for continued appointment or for promotion in faculty rank in recognition of appropriate professional accomplishments.
-Candidates for promotion or continued appointment will be reviewed at two levels: first by the University Libraries or Extension promotion and continued appointment committee and Dean of University Libraries or Director of Virginia Cooperative Extension, and second by the University Promotion and Continued Appointment Committee and the Provost.
+Members of the Library faculty not holding appointments in a collegiate department may be considered for continued appointment or for promotion in faculty rank in recognition of appropriate professional accomplishments.
+Candidates for promotion or continued appointment will be reviewed at two levels: first by the University Libraries continued appointment committee and Dean of University Libraries, and second by the University Promotion and Continued Appointment Committee and the Provost.